 And the good news is that there are multiple ways you can collect feedback from your customers and gain unique insights about their needs and preferences.

 One of the most straightforward methods is using surveys.
 Many online survey tools make this easy, and you can either embed the survey link on your site or reach out to customers directly.

 Surveys are great because you can do them at scale, they require little effort once set up, and you can ask all kinds of questions, even open-ended ones.

 However, if you want people to follow through and make an effort, it’s a good idea to incentivize the survey with a discount or exclusive offer.

-Another great way to learn about your eCommerce store and especially your products is through reviews.
+Another great way to learn about your eCommerce store and especially your products is through review monitoring.
 As mentioned before, reviews are an excellent social proof element, but they can also help determine which products to focus on and how to improve your selection.